Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

-The details of the financial performance of the company are appearing in the Balance sheet, Statement of Profit & Loss along with other financial statement.
-Highlights are as under :
+The details of the financial performance of the company are appearing in the Balance Sheet, Statement of Profit & Loss along with other notes of financial statements.
+Salient features are highlighted below :

 OPPORTUNITIES AND THREATS